NY's MoMA explores Yoko Ono's influence through her early art

-NEW YORK (Reuters) - Artist Yoko Ono’s career has spanned more than five decades and the Museum of Modern Art is celebrating her achievements with an exhibition of her early works showing how her ideas influenced the development of art in New York in the 1960s.
+NEW YORK, May 12 (Reuters) - Artist Yoko Ono’s career has spanned more than five decades and the Museum of Modern Art is celebrating her achievements with an exhibition of her early works showing how her ideas influenced the development of art in New York in the 1960s.

 “Yoko Ono: One Woman Show, 1960-1971,” which runs from May 17 through Sept.
 7, includes about 125 early art pieces, works on paper, films, installations, performances and audio recordings.